-- ★ Recommendation: A final average of 85%+ in Pre-Calculus Honors or with permission of both instructors - ★ This course should be considered only by highly motivated and mature students - ⊗ Required: TI-89 Graphing Calculator integral calculus.
-Applications of each topic are explored and the use of the TImandatory.
-In addition to the AP Exam in May, there will be a final assessment given by the instructor in June.
-This is a college level course and should be considered only by highly motivated and mature students.
-Students will have the opportunity to take this course for 4 SUNY college credits.
+- ★ Recommendation: A final average of 85%+ in Pre-Calculus Honors or with permission of both instructors - ★ This course should be considered only by highly motivated and mature students - ⊗ Required: TI-89 Graphing Calculator

 This course consists of a full high school academic year of work that is comparable to 1.5 semesters of calculus in colleges and universities.
 It is expected that students who take AP Calculus will seek college credit, college placement, or both from postsecondary institutions of higher learning.
-Topics covered in this course include functions, graphs, limits, differential calculus and
+Topics covered in this course include functions, graphs, limits, differential calculus and integral calculus.
+Applications of each topic are explored and the use of the TI-89 graphing calculator is mandatory.
+In addition to the AP Exam in May, there will be a final assessment given by the instructor.
+This is a college level CollegeBoard Advanced Placement Program course and should be considered only by highly motivated and mature students.